 The park is a very popular location and many families are there, cycling, playing, and walking their dogs.
 It is important to know that while humans are allowed to climb some of the structures, dogs are not allowed to.
 We didn’t know that and a nice park warden came and explained to my humans.
 I do not mind.
 I am too lazy to climb anyway.

 On the site you will find a kiln, which was once used to make ceramics and a location where there were offerings made and two burials.
 Like many other Maya sites, it has been built so that there is an alignment between the main pyramid and the sun.
-During the two equinoxes in the spring and autumn, it casts no shadow.

 It is wonderful that there is this interesting archaeological site right in Merida, which is free to enjoy for everyone, including us dogs.
 So, if you’re looking for an extra special place to spend some fun time with your humans, take them to see Chen Ho.
-The park is much bigger than just the archaological site, so once you’ve studied human history, you can wander around and check out some of the other areas.
+The park is much bigger than just the archaeological site, so once you’ve studied human history, you can wander around and check out some of the other areas.
 There was a dog training section, but it was a little bit busy when we visited.
 I may go back and check it out another day.